Expanding Access to Tools for Low and Blind Vision Interpreters

 While the concept of hiring blind and low vision employees was applauded by everyone at AMN Healthcare, there were necessary steps that needed to be put into place in order to enable the tools that these communities would need to be successful.

-AMN Healthcare Language Services Interim President, Kathryn Jackson, the training team, and the engineering department worked together to create a user experience that would not only help with patient/clinician interpreting services but also in the onboarding process.
+AMN Healthcare Language Services VP of Language Operations, Kathryn Jackson, the training team, and the engineering department worked together to create a user experience that would not only help with patient/clinician interpreting services but also in the onboarding process.
 “The goal was to seamlessly incorporate use of a popular program called JAWS, a computer screen reader program for blind and low vision people, into our existing platform,” says Kathryn.

 The Training Process for New Candidates